conduktor/conduktor-docs/docs/platform/get-started/configuration/env-variables.md

 ### AuditLog export properties

-The audit log export feature allows you to export the audit logs to a topic in a configured kafka cluster from the Console.
+The audit log can be exported to a Kafka topic, once configured in Console.

 | Property                                            | Description                                           | Environment Variable                                  | Mandatory | Type   | Default |
 |-----------------------------------------------------|-------------------------------------------------------|-------------------------------------------------------|-----------|--------|---------|